MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-aad-sso.md

 ### Non-AAD authentication

-The above-described authentication solution only works for apps and services that support AAD as an identity provider.
-Apps that want to authenticate using non-AAD based services must continue using the pop-up-based [web authentication flow](~/concepts/authentication.md).
+The [authentication solution](#develop-an-sso-microsoft-teams-tab) works for apps and services that support AAD as an identity provider only.
+For app to authenticate using non-AAD based services us the pop-up based [web authentication flow](~/concepts/authentication.md).

 > [!NOTE]
 > SSO is supported for customer owned apps within the AAD B2C tenants.